slamice/wri/Anne of Greene Gables and her Rise to Power/chapter25.md

 "Anne really did a number on us.
 She's only thirteen in March too, she really slaughtered that packed house."
 Matthew said earnestly, or as earnest as he could sound while wheezing.

 "She's got some kind of future alright..."
-Marilla trailed off, while MAtthew played at his sleeve, half dreaming.
+Marilla trailed off, while Matthew played at his sleeve, half dreaming.